-Taking the ACT or SAT can be stressful, and it’s completely natural to feel disappointed if your scores are lower than you’d hoped after all the time and energy you put into preparing.
-If you’re in that situation, it’s worth considering whether you should retake the test to try to get a better score.
+Taking the ACT or SAT can be stressful, and it’s completely natural to feel disappointed if your scores are lower than you’d hoped.
+Especially after all the time and energy you put into preparing.
+If you’re in that situation, it’s worth considering whether you should retake the ACT or SAT to try to get a better score.
 In some cases, this may help strengthen your college applications — but in others, it’s best to stick with the score you have.
 Ask yourself these questions to help figure out the best plan.

 Have You Only Taken the Test Once?